ctfer-io/chall-manager/webdocs/design/software-development-kit/index.md

 We are aware that this proposition does not solve all issues: if people share their write-up, they will be able to flag.
 This limitation is considered out of our scope, as we don't think the Challenge on Demand solution fits this use case.

 Nevertheless, our differentiation strategy can be the basis of a proper solution to the APG-problem (Automatic Program Generation): we are able to write one scenario that will differentiate the instances per source.
 This could fit the input of an APG-solution.
+There would remain the difficulty estimation problem out of the generated program.

 Moreover, it considers a precise scenario of advanced malicious collaborative sources, where shareflag consider malicious collaborative sources only (more "accessible" by definition).